mtford90/siesta/DOCS.md

 Object mapping refers to the process of taking raw data and placing this data onto the object graph.
 This process will create and update existing model instances and their relationships as per the data and the model definitions that you have provided.

+Siesta determines which objects to create and which objects to update by using the unique identifier, `id` that is supplied when you define your models.

 For example, to create the Github object graph from earlier we could map the following data.

 ```js